NORMAL MENSTRUATION

 Knowledge about the normal female anatomy - both external anatomy as well as internal anatomy, normal length of a period, normal length of a menstrual cycle, how much bleeding is considered average and other basic aspects of menstruation should help to overcome various doubts about the period.
 Read more...

-The ovarian cycle starts on the first day of the menstrual cycle, which is also the first day of the period.
+The ovarian cycle of the menstrual period starts on the first day of the menstrual cycle, which is also the first day of the period.
 At this time, the levels of all the hormones - estrogen, progesterone , FSH and LH - which are primarily responsible for maintaining menstruation, are at the baseline levels.
-Read more...

 Uterine Cycle

-The changes in the uterus during the menstrual cycle is termed the Uterine Cycle.
-These changes occur in response to estrogen and progesterone secreted by the ovaries during menstruation.
-The uterine cycle also starts from the first day of the menstrual cycle.
+The changes in the lining of the uterus, known as the endometrium, during the menstrual cycle (period) is termed the Uterine Cycle.
+These changes occur in response to estrogen and progesterone secreted by the ovaries during the menstrual cycle.
+The uterine cycle starts from the first day of the menstrual cycle and ends on the day just before the period.
 Read more...

 Cervical Cycle

-The changes that occur in the cervix in response to oestrogen and progesterone secreted by the ovaries, is termed the Cervical Cycle of menstruation.
+The changes that occur in the cervix in response to estrogen and progesterone secreted by the ovaries, is termed the Cervical Cycle of menstruation or period.
 These changes are mainly recognised by the changes that occur in the consistency and amount of the cervical mucus.
+The amount of cervical discharge is least just after the period and highest around the time of ovulation.
+It then decreases and again increases slightly just before the period.
 Read more...

 Delayed/Late Period

-The normal menstrual cycle should be at a duration of 28 plus/minus 7 days.
-That is, a period may be normally delayed for 7 days beyond the expected date.
-But, if the delay is more than 35 (28+7) days, then the cause of the delay should be investigated.
+The normal menstrual period should be at a gap of 28 +/- 7 days.
+That is, a period may be normally delayed for 7 days beyond the expected date upto 35 days or may occur 1 week before the date of the period (at 21 days).
+But if the delay is more than 35 (28+7) days, then the cause of the delay should be investigated.
+Delayed periods can be due to a number of causes.
 Read more...

 Scanty Menstruation / Period

-A menstrual period is called scanty if the duration of flow is less than 2 days.
+A menstrual period is called scanty if the duration of flow is less than 2 days or total blood loss is less than 80 ml.
 The medical term for less blood flow during a period is 'hypomenorrhoea'.
 There are various causes of scanty periods, the most common being hormonal imbalance due to lack of regular ovulation.
 Read more...